rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 - broker-generated queue names did not conform to AMQP syntax rules
 - broker sometimes hung when closing channels and connection from multiple threads
-- high availability master nodes didn't recover properly
+- when using HA queues with policy of 'nodes', master queues didn't recover properly
-- long-running brokers could suddenly crash due to global unique identifiers not being unique enough
+- long-running brokers could crash due to global unique identifiers not being unique enough
-- broker could crash if clients are attempting to (re)connect before the broker is properly started
-- there was a slow memory leak in mirrored queues with persistent (or confirmed) messages
+- there was a slow memory leak in mirrored queues with persistent and confirmed messages
-- queue equivalence check did not properly detect extremely different arguments
+- queue equivalence check did not properly detect different arguments under some circumstances
 - rabbitmqctl list_connections could return incomplete information
-- promotion of a slave to master could fail when confirms are enabled
+- promotion of a slave to master could fail when using confirms
 - guaranteed multicast could fail under some circumstances with multiple participating nodes
-- some functions were used that are not in the latest Erlang release
+- a (harmless) warning was emitted when running under Erlang R15B

 enhancements
-- rabbitmqctl eval <expr> evaluates arbitrary Erlang expressions in the broker node
+- 'rabbitmqctl eval <expr>' evaluates arbitrary Erlang expressions in the broker node
 - deletion of exchanges or queues with many bindings is more efficient

 java client